 - Pam Moser, CIP

-- Associate Director for Faculty Research
+- Associate Director for Human Research Protection

-Compliance & Support and Human Protections

-Administrator

 - moserpc@wfu.edu

-- For more information regarding human subject research and IRB requirements, please visit:
+- For more information regarding human subject research and IRB requirements, please visit: - http://research.wfu.edu/irb/

-- http://research.wfu.edu/irb/

-We will briefly outline the steps involved in actively seeking grant or foundation dollars.

-We will introduce the Summer Research Fellowship and the Richter Scholars Program.
+- We will briefly outline the steps involved in actively seeking grant or foundation dollars. - We will introduce the Summer Research Fellowship and the Richter Scholars Program. - We will learn a little bit about human subject research regulations. - We will break up into groups to learn more about applying for and participating in each program.